takanuva15/MenuClip/src/test_scenarios.md

 1. No repeated copies
 Copy "five" multiple times.
 There should only be one entry of it at the top of the menu.

+#### Gui-related functionality

+1. Open the menu.
+Use the arrow keys to select a paste option and press "enter" to paste it.

+1. Type some letters into the search filter.
+Then use the arrow keys to move the highlighted selection around.
+Both should work interchangeably.

+1. Filter the entries by a few letters.
+Click on an entry and paste it.

+1. Filter the entries by a few letters.
+Use the arrow keys to select an entry and hit "enter" to paste.

+1. Ensure the search box is cleared each time you open the gui

 ### Storage Tests
 1. Clip order is preserved
  * Make sure cache is empty & restart the script.
 Copy "four", "three", "two", "one", in that order.
 The cache folder should show "1.txt", "2.txt", "3.txt", in that order, with file contents "one", "two", "three", respectively.